CMMC: Cybersecurity Maturity Model Certification

-To help you meet your industry's standards, we can provide gap analysis quotes to identify your current situation and the steps you will need to take to move toward certification.
+To help you meet your industry's standards, we can provide you with gap analysis quotes to identify your current situation and the steps you will need to take to move toward certification.

 What are the benefits of certification to the standard?

-Meeting CMMC standards is critical to the security of industrial operations, as it ensures industrial base standards across organizations.
-When you use CMMC standards, you'll be able to move forward and optimize your processes while ensuring data and operational safety.
+Meeting CMMC standards is critical to the security of industrial operations, as it ensures industrial base standards across organisations.
+When you use CMMC standards, you'll be able to move forward and optimise your processes while ensuring data and operational safety.
 Overall, CMMC certification could improve processes to the extent that it can sizably reduce the approximately one trillion dollars lost to cybercrime each year.

 The certification allows for collaborative risk management, enabling contractors across industries to cohesively and systematically decrease cybercrime threats that may affect all of them.
 Additionally, the five maturity levels CMMC certification outlines allow contractors to implement best practices for their situation, ranging from basic cyber hygiene to progressive levels.
 These standards ensure that DIB contractors are proactively ready to prevent and handle cybercrime.

 Contractors who comply with CMMC requirements will be able to recover more easily if they experience a cyber threat because they will not face a financial penalty.
 Both the DIB and DoD gain optimized resilience against cybersecurity threats with the CMMC standards in place.

 Some of the key technical benefits of meeting CMMC certification standards are as follows:

 - Meet DoD Contract Eligibility: CMMC Levels will be specified on US DoD contracts; Contracting organisations will need to have the applicable CMMC certification prior to contract award.
 Organisations without CMMC certification may be disqualified from contracts requiring certified suppliers.